alocken/DS-Midterm-Project/README.md

 ### XGBoost Regressor
 The XGBoost Regressor results have a MSE of 0.04 and a R² Score value of 0.98.
 The squared differences between predicted and actual values are very small and 98% of the variance in house sale prices is explained by this model.
 This is a strong performing model.
 The top feature of price_reduced_amount is showing only weak to moderate correlation with sold_price which suggests that XGBoost is likely capturing non-linear interactions or combinations of features.
 XGBoost is outperforming Random Forest because it sequentially corrects previous errors and is effective at capturing complex patterns in structured data.

+### Final Performance: Best Models Hyperparameter Tuning (cross-validation) Outputs
+Best performing models completed Hyperparameter tuning on were Random Forest and XGBoost.
+Random Forest output a lower RMSE (0.2337 vs. 0.2702), indicating better accuracy, and an R² Score that explained more variance (94.17%) than XGBoost (92.20%).
+Random Forest performed better in both accuracy (lower RMSE) and explanatory power (higher R²).
+XGBoost was also strong but Random Forest provided precise and consistent dataset predictions.

 ## Challenges
 - Dealing with fragmented and nested JSON fields